 - Dogs must be leashed and cats must be contained within a carrier.
 We prefer that puppies and kittens are at least eight weeks old.

 Having Your Pet Euthanized for Health or Age Issues

-If your pet is suffering from health- or age-related issues warranting euthanasia, please contact your veterinarian.
-If you cannot afford your vet's fees, Animal Services staff may perform this service as staffing and operational needs allow.
-Please be advised you will not be able to be present with your pet during euthanasia.
+If your pet is suffering from medical or age-related issues warranting euthanasia, please contact your veterinarian.
+If you cannot afford the veterinary fees, try contacting Rochester Hope For Pets for financial assistance.
+Animal Services staff may perform euthanasia service for Rochester residents as staffing and operational needs allow.
+Please be advised that you may not be able to be present with your pet during euthanasia.
 Please call (585) 428-7274 to make an appointment.
 We also accept walk-in requests, but we prefer that you attempt to make an appointment.

 NOTE: Leaving your pet at the Animal Services Center without having a staff person admit the animal to the shelter is considered abandonment.
 In New York State, this offense is a misdemeanor with a potential penalty of up to one year in jail and/or a fine of $1,000.